 - In Fist of the North Star, pretty much everyone who was any kind of warrior had his or her own major style (usually based on Hokuto or Nanto) with their own special moves.

-- Aside from already having strong personalities, almost every main character in JoJo's Bizarre Adventure has a completly unique Stand.
-(And we mean unique) with powers ranging from turning one's self into string to simply punching things really effectively.
+- Aside from already having strong personalities, almost every main character in JoJo's Bizarre Adventure has a unique fighting style.
 In fact, battles in this series are literally defined by the heroes using their crazy powers to circumvent the enemy's crazy powers.
-Even before when Stands didn't exist, or they were rudimentary powers, everyone was still defined by their abilities, such as Joseph's usage of the Ripple being different than Ceasar's.

 - On Barney & Friends, everyone gets their own pose for the "Everyone is Special" number.

-- Almost every character in Touhounote will have spellcards, which are basically these.
+- Almost every character note will have spellcards, which are unique attack patterns.
 And saying a special move is rather inaccurate, as only midbosses ever use just one, and even they generally get more later.

 - In Red Alert 3, every unit has a special move, from offensive to defensive, and from supporting to transforming (usually used by the units of the Rising Sun), which are very crucial in terms of strategy.

-- This is common in many real-time strategy games; in Warcraft III, for instance, nearly every unit has either a unique special ability, or an upgrade that applies only to it.
+- In Warcraft III, nearly every unit has either a unique special ability, or an upgrade that applies only to it.
 Even the Worker Units had unique powers.
-Unlike in fighting games, though, the focus is not on making individuals feel different, but to help build up the army's general theme.
+Unlike in fighting games, the focus is not on making individuals feel different, but to help build up the army's general theme.

 - In Chrono Cross, the characters are pretty generic in terms of their combat skill.
 The only points of differentiation are which of six weapon types they can equip, which of six elements they have an affinity for, and which of three elemental templates they have.
 Therefore, each of them is given three "techs", which are unique elements that only they can use and that they can't unequip.

-- Similarly, in Mass Effect 2, each party member was given a unique ability ("Loyalty Power"), although it only became unlocked after their corresponding loyalty mission was cleared.
-Shepard, too, gained a power unique to his/her class (such as Biotic Charge for the Vanguard, or Tactical Cloak for the Infiltrator).
+- In Mass Effect 2, each party member was given a unique ability ("Loyalty Power"), although it only became unlocked after their corresponding loyalty mission was cleared.
+Shepard, too, gained a power unique to their class (such as Biotic Charge for the Vanguard, or Tactical Cloak for the Infiltrator).
 This carried over into Mass Effect 3, though unlocking party member's powers became simpler.
 In both games, Shepard can additionally learn one of the squadmates' unlocked powers for a moderate fee.

 - In Naruto: Clash of Ninja, every character has a different special attack based on a memorable scene from the anime.

-- In Super Smash Bros.
-Brawl, not only does every character have a unique moveset, but they all have unique Final Smash attacks too.
+- In Super Smash Bros., starting from Brawl, not only does every character have a unique moveset, but they all have unique Final Smash attacks too.
 (Well, except for a few notable duplicates — the Star Fox characters all seem to love their Landmaster tanks, though even then the exact specifications of the tanks are slightly different for each of the three characters.)